quxqy/what-to-do-bot/README.md

-# Simple Telegram Bot for Task Management
+# Telegram Bot for Task Management
 A telegram bot that is used for scheduling and managing tasks.
 It can add new tasks for specific dates and display all the tasks scheduled for the selected date.

 ### Requirements